vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 (Rājfiah Sri Virapuruṣadattasya sainvatsare

 ṣaṣthe 6 rarṣāpakṣe ṣaṣthe 6 divase daśame 10.
-On the sixth year of King Sri Virapuruṣadatta on 'the 6th pakṣa of the varṣă season, on the tenth day.
+On the sixth year of King Sri Virapuruṣadatta on 'the 6th pakṣa of the varṣā season, on the tenth day.
 The sixth of varṣā pakṣa is month of Aśvina, second or light half (Sukla pakṣa). - It is obvious from the above inscriptional evidences, that continuous era-recording was not used by Indian dynasts up to the time of the Satavahanas, and no ancient books, not even the Mahabhārata mentions an era.

 As no era is mentioned, it has been difficult to work out a chronology of the early Indian dynasts including the Satavahanas.